 Warrumbungle National Park is located near Coonabarabran in New South Wales (NSW) and is a heritage-listed national park.
-The national park is famous for its mountain ranges that are said to be created about 180 million years ago from the activity of volcanoes.
+The national park is famous for its mountain ranges that are said to be created about 13 to 17 million years ago from the activity of volcanoes.

 The best time to visit the national park is during the spring season (between September and November) as the park is covered with the wildflowers and every walk is prettier in the park.
 But as I said in the beginning, I visited the national park during the winter season (between June and August) as I wanted to see the Milky Way.

 If you visit the park in the winter season, be prepared that the park is extremely cold and during the summer season, the park is extremely hot.

 How to get to Warrumbungle?